 Apple Castle – New Wilmington

-You can pick apples right from the trees at Apple Castle every Saturday from 1oam to 3pm in September and October.
+You can pick apples right from the trees at Apple Castle every Saturday from 9am to 4pm in September and October.
 You can also pick your own pumpkins in their pumpkin patch.

-To learn more about their Annual Fall Festival, visit their site.
+To learn more about their Pick-Your-Own Apples, visit their site.

 Flinchbaugh’s Orchard & Farm Market – Hellam

-Head to Flinchbaugh’s Orchard & Farm Market in eastern York County from around mid-September to mid-October to take the family apple picking.
-The orchard also hosts a fall festival on the weekends from September 27 to October 19.
+Head to Flinchbaugh’s Orchard & Farm Market in eastern York County from around mid-September to late October to take the family apple picking.

-During Fall Fest weekends, you can harvest your own pumpkins, take on the 5-acre corn maze, or try your hand at pumpkin painting.
+On Fridays and Saturdays during the season, you can harvest your own pumpkins, take on the 5-acre corn maze, visit the sunflower fields, or try your hand at pumpkin painting.

 Soergel Orchards – Wexford

-You can stop in at Soergel Orchards from September 22 to October 28 for pick-your-own apples near Pittsburgh.
+You can stop in at Soergel Orchards from July through November for pick-your-own apples near Pittsburgh.
 After working up an appetite from all that apple picking, head to Soergel’s Deli for lunch.
 Soergel’s Orchards also features a bakery, wine shop, gift barn, and a hard cider taproom.

 Get the full apple harvest schedule at Soergel’s by visiting their site.